Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

+Methodologically, the main contribution of this study is to provide a framework to identify discrimination and its nature in a financial and high-skilled labor market after solving multiple challenges faced by commonly used methods through a series of redesigned field experiments.
+Moreover, the developed ``decision-based heterogeneous effect" estimator, which uses rich data and ``within-individual" level randomization in the IRR experiment, helps to measure how divided the society is and what drives the polarization of people's attitudes towards minority groups.

-To the best of my knowledge, this is also the first paper to implement the correspondence test experiment and the IRR experiment together and compare their results.
-The IRR experimental paradigm, which is an incentivized elicitation technique invented by \cite{kessler_incentivized_2019},\footnote{Thanks to Corinne Low for insightful discussions clarifying the following important nature of the IRR experiment.
-Following the widely accepted Becker-Degroot-Marschak elicitation techniques of willingness to pay, the IRR experiment provides an incentive structure for eliciting true preferences and provides within-individual level exogenous variation.
-Also, the primary context of the IRR experiment is usually non-experimental, and subjects’ motivation for participating in the study is mainly to receive the commercial benefits.
-Unlike a ``survey," IRR experiment implementation requires much more social resources in order to reveal true preferences and generate causal evidence.} is motivated by providing a more ethical experimental design that can substitute for the standard correspondence test involving deception.
-By comparing the results from these two experimental methods, this paper demonstrates the validity of the IRR experimental method and its powerful ability to identify subtle mechanisms, test heterogeneous effects and distributional effects, and generate results about later-stage decisions.
-Despite these impressive merits, the current version of the IRR experiment is likely to be a good complementary experimental design rather than a full substitute of audit studies or correspondence tests due to the sample selection bias during the recruitment process and the potential consent form effect.
-I leave addressing these limitations to future research.
+To the best of my knowledge, this is also the first paper to implement the correspondence test and the IRR experiment in the same context and compare their results.
+The IRR experimental paradigm, which is an incentivized elicitation technique invented by \cite{kessler_incentivized_2019}, is motivated by the desire to provide a more ethical experimental design that can substitute for the standard correspondence test involving deception.\footnote{Special thanks go to Corinne Low for her insightful discussions clarifying the following important nature of the IRR experiment.
+Following the widely accepted Becker-Degroot-Marschak elicitation techniques of willingness to pay, the IRR experiment provides an incentive structure for eliciting true preferences and provides within-individual level exogenous variations.
+Also, ``the primary context of the IRR experiment is usually non-experimental, and subjects’ motivation for participating in the study is mainly to receive the commercial benefits".
+Unlike a ``survey," an IRR experiment requires much more social resources in order to reveal true preferences.} By comparing the results from these two experimental methods, this paper shows that in a high-skilled labor market, results from a correspondence test that mainly captures a ``cold" setting may not match results from an IRR experiment that captures a ``warm" setting, suggesting that neither may be generalizable without caveats.
+The rich data collected by the IRR experiment enable researchers to identify subtle mechanisms, test novel heterogeneous effects, distributional effects, and dynamic changes in different market conditions.
+Notwithstanding these impressive merits, increasing use of the IRR experimental method in the future may gradually decrease its ability to detect discrimination due to the potential consent form effect.\footnote{After the IRR experimental design and the corresponding data analysis methods become more well-known among the public, experimental participants might carefully control their behaviors even in the second half the study.
+I leave addressing these limitations to future research.}